 Plans for a new indoor climbing centre on the Sowton Industrial Estate in Exeter have been unveiled.

-It would be operated by The Climbing Hangar, which already runs sites in Plymouth, Liverpool, London and Swansea.
+The firm already runs sites in Plymouth, Liverpool, London and Swansea.

 The centre would create 20 new jobs and would be open from 6.30am to 10pm, Mondays to Fridays, and 9am to 8pm on weekends.